cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 If you want to be able to reach your services outside of your own machine, you'll need a domain name of some kind.
 Registering a domain and setting up DNS has been left as an exercise to the reader.

+My self-hosting repo has then finally been clumsily checked out on the server with `git`.🤠

 ### Running the services

 Everything is containerized these days, so the most straightforward way of running the various services is through the use of `docker-compose`.
 Most services will have a `docker-compose.yml` file as part of their documentation or README.md that be used as a template.

+The `docker-compose.yml` file can often be used as-is but I've done the following:

+- All data persisted in [Docker volumes](https://docs.docker.com/storage/volumes/) rather than bind mounts.
+- Each service stack is in its own `docker-compose.yml` file.
+This helps ensure that a private network is created for each service, restricting access to your various databases.

+### Traefik

+Traefik helps tie the whole thing together, and makes everything reachable from the outside.
+Traefik is an edge router - essentially a reverse proxy - responsible for routing traffic from the outside to the various services running on your server.

+It also automatically takes care of issuing TLS certificates via LetsEncrypt.

+Traefik supports dynamic configuration of its routes, which in our case allows us to specify the relevant configuration as labels on the individual Docker containers.

+**INSERT EXAMPLE HERE**

+As can be seen, this enables us to define the service, along with its routing configuration in the same file.
+Traefik will automatically read the configuration from the labels on container startup and register the appropriate routes (and tear them down on container shutdown).

+As previously mentioned, I have a separate file per service so I've registered an external `traefik` docker network that is shared by Traefik and every service I want to route data to.

+### Observability

+To ensure that my stack isn't

+## What's next?

+Despite it's shortcomings, I've deemed my own setup Good Enough(tm) and it has served me pretty well for a number of years so far.
+But there's always room for improvement.

+In the future I'd like to improve on a few things:

+- A way to automatically update my services (probably using [Watchtower](https://containrrr.dev/watchtower/))
+- A GitOps-y way to have changes to my repository automatically be reflected on the server, so I don't have to SSH out and do stuff with my hands
+- Potentially migrate my setup to Kubernetes, starting with a k3s cluster.
+This will at least allow me to easily implement a GitOps workflow with FluxCD or similar, and will serve as a fun learning experience.
+  - [k8s-at-home](https://k8s-at-home.com/) is a community focused on doing exactly this, and they have a lot of ready-made Helm charts for many services.